 If you’re not convinced that retaining customers is so valuable, consider research done by Frederick Reichheld of Bain & Company (the inventor of the net promoter score) that shows increasing customer retention rates by 5% increases profits by 25% to 95%.

-An annual rate is the default for most companies but any company that prices product on a monthly basis — think mobile phone service providers, gyms, and software as a service companies — looks at customer churn rate by month.
+An annual rate is a default for most companies but any company that prices products every month — think mobile phone service providers, gyms, and software-as-a-service companies — looks at customer churn rate by month.
 Some other firms — those who have a faster churn rate or for whom losing customers is a big issue — will also look at it monthly.

 Avery says that many executives prefer to monitor and report churn rate’s opposite: retention rate, or how many customers stay.
 Whether you prefer to look on the bright side or mourn your losses doesn’t matter – both figures look at the same thing.
 And Avery says she is seeing churn used more often these days.